-This option is available if the license key for Kerio Control includes a license for the Sophos antivirus module or in trial versions.

-3. Select option Check for update every ... hours.
+This antion is available if the license law for Kevia Control includes a license for the Sanha - This option is available if the license key for Kerio Control includes a license for the Sophos antivirus module or in trial versions. - 3.
+Select option Check for update every ... hours.